lanicaca/namicsFramework/README.md

 **Content:** Some of the advanced Java features are explained in this section.
 All of these features are crucial to understanding mechanisms behind modern Java web application.
 **Goal:** Goal is to understand and can independently implement core features that AEM /Java web application relies on.
-At the end of this section, intern will create mini AEM/Spring like framework named ```namicsFramework```.
+At the end of this section, intern will create mini AEM/Spring like framework named ```reflectoFramework```.

 *Task:* Implement small framework that support value injecting from an XML file.
-Make a maven multi-module project named namicsFramework and implement an annotation called ``` @NamicsXmlValueMap ``` that will inject values from the XML file (map.xml) into a variable.
+Make a maven multi-module project named reflectoFramework and implement an annotation called ``` @reflectoXmlValueMap ``` that will inject values from the XML file (map.xml) into a variable.
 Example of annotation usage:
 ```
-@NamicsXmlValueMap
+@reflectoXmlValueMap
 private String key1;
-@NamicsXmlValueMap
+@reflectoXmlValueMap
 private Color key2;
 ```
 Example of xml file: